 The following guide is a companion to the Guidelines for the surrender and retention of property and searches.

 The legislation and rules

-The Education Act 1989 contains provisions that are directly relevant to how schools should manage an incident involving digital technology when it is involved in an incident.
+The Education and Training Act 2020 contains provisions that are directly relevant to how schools should manage an incident involving digital technology when it is involved in an incident.

 This advice is based on the Guidelines for the Surrender and Retention of Property and Searches and accompanying rules that the Secretary for Education released in January 2014.

 The legislation provides teachers and authorised staff with certain powers when they have reasonable grounds to believe that: